ZPump/zPump/AI_HELP_PROMPT_LIFETIME_ISSUE.md

 We are encountering a persistent Rust lifetime conflict when trying to integrate zToken CPI (Cross-Program Invocation) calls within an Anchor-based Solana program.
 Despite multiple attempted solutions following Rust best practices, we cannot resolve the borrow checker errors that prevent accessing both `ctx.remaining_accounts` and `ctx.accounts` in the same instruction handler, even when used sequentially.

+## IMPORTANT: What We Need You To Do

+**Please do not just provide suggestions - we need you to:**
+1. **Implement the solution** - Make the actual code changes to fix the lifetime issue
+2. **Test that it compiles** - Run `cargo check` and ensure there are no compilation errors
+3. **Verify the solution works** - The code should compile without lifetime conflicts
+4. **Update all necessary files** - Fix the code in the actual files, not just show examples

+We've spent significant time on this and have tried 7 different approaches.
+We need a working implementation, not just guidance.

 ## Problem Description

 ### Context: What We're Building